PataphysicalSociety/soupault.app/site/reference-manual.md

 # Reference manual

 This manual applies to soupault $SOUPAULT_RELEASE$.
-Earlier versions may not support some of the feautures described here.<fn id="minimum-version">Ideally, everything should be marked with minimum version, like &ldquo;since 2.0.0&rdquo;.
+Earlier versions may not support some of the features described here.<fn id="minimum-version">Ideally, everything should be marked with minimum version, like &ldquo;since 2.0.0&rdquo;.
 Unfortunately, it's not the case because when a project has a very small community, versioned documentation isn't a big concern... and when it grows, it's harder to add after the fact.
 If you want to add minimum version marks, your patches are welcome</fn>
 If you are running an older version, consider updating to the latest release.